Sales

 It's essential to get this customer feedback and monitor the results since customer referrals can be a significant revenue driver.

 A low NPS can be the result of a number of things, one of which is your onboarding process.
+If customers don't have success with your product, they probably won't recommend it to others.

 If you offer a free trial period for your product, it's essential to track the percentage of users that end up converting from a free trial to a paid subscription.